wp-plugins/make-me-droid-mobile-app-connector/readme.txt

 2. Make me Droid website

 == Changelog ==

+= 1.5 =
+* Now working on PHP installations that don't have the "short open tags" enabled.
+* Larger error style to better see when the permalinks are missing, on the plugin configuration page.

 = 1.4 =
 * Added credits for Make me Droid in site footer.
 Feel free to remove it from the plugin if you don't want to support us.